 National certification is a valuable addition to any medical assistant’s resume, so it’s an option that’s well worth considering.
 You’ll find that many employers specifically state on job vacancy announcements that they prefer candidates with one of the nationally recognized certifications, in large part because it helps keep the cost of insurance down when a facility is staffed with certified personnel.
-So for you, earning certification translates into more professional opportunities and higher wages, in many cases.

 To employers and the broader healthcare community, certification signals that you have completed a quality training program that included an internship, and that you have demonstrated your skill and competence by passing a certification exam.